Houston Child Custody Lawyer

 Speak With a Houston Child Custody Lawyer

 At Slate & Associates, we value our clients’ parenting rights and their relationships with their children.
-And we know how emotionally draining it can be to deal with child custody and visitation issues.
+Houston Attorney Dennis Slate is Double-Board Certified in Family Law and Child Welfare Law by The Texas Board of Legal Specialization.
+We know how emotionally draining it can be to deal with child custody and visitation issues.
 To learn more about how we can help you through this process, contact us today for a confidential consultation.